Mineralogy Certification Course

 Formula: Fe2O3 or Fe3+2O3

-Hematite occurs in a range of forms: complex rhombohedral, pseudocubic, prismatic, thin tabular, to micaceous or platy, in rosettes or radiating fibrous aggregates, reniform, botryoidal or stalactitic masses, columnar, earthy, granular, oolitic, concretionary.
-So, hematite can be mistaken for almost any other black-colored metallic mineral.
-However, a distinguishing feature of hematite is its cherry-red or reddish-brown streak color.
+Hematite occurs in a range of forms: complex rhombohedral, pseudocubic, prismatic, thin tabular, to micaceous or platy, in rosettes or radiating fibrous aggregates, reniform, botryoidal or stalactitic masses, columnar, earthy, granular, oolitic, and concretionary.
+Consequently, hematite can be mistaken for almost any other black-colored metallic mineral.
+However, a distinguishing feature of hematite is its cherry-red or reddish brown streak color.

 Mineral property | Hematite characteristics |